 Figure 15 – Webpage with enough content to require the user to scroll down to view different sections

 To address this, I went back to the side bar navigation idea I had on my original wireframe.
 Shown below is a snippet of the HTML code that creates this side bar.
-As the links are bespoke to the current webpage, I chose to stick to simple HTML rather then creating specific React components.
+As the links are bespoke to the current webpage, I chose to stick to simple HTML rather than creating specific React components.
 This works by creating a container <div> tag to store all the links the user can click, which allows formatting to be applied to that section of the web page.
 Links are then ordered by creating a bullet point list with the <li> tags.
-The <a> these contain are what actually provide the links.
+The <a> these contain are what provide the links.